250 - 857 - 5907 email@example.com

 Like a tennis or golf pro, Richard Sensei is a career karate instructor who leads the club with a unique passion to share the joy of karate with everyone.

 Richard Sensei is a former BC Team coach, provincial athlete, Canadian Sport Institute student and karate instructor for Gordon Head, Cedar Hill and Pearkes recreation centres.
-He teaches karate each week at local elementary schools, authored a Japanese manga in English on karate in Japan (Sonny Leads) and completed his Masters in the Globalization of karate at Sophia University Graduate School of Global Studies in Tokyo.
+He teaches karate each week at local elementary schools, authored a Japanese manga in English on karate in Japan (Sonny Leads) and completed his Masters at the Sophia University Graduate School of Global Studies in Tokyo, with his thesis on the globalization of karate.